-It is common to use the Block Flow Diagram - BFD - as a schematic illustration of the major process
+Block Flow Diagram is a schematic illustration of a major process

-In order to prepare clear, easy to understand and unambiguous block flow diagrams a number of rules should be followed:
+To make clear, easy to understand and unambiguous block flow diagrams - a number of rules should be followed:

 This figure depict a very small and simplified BFD:

 Example - Block Flow Diagram